 When somebody works for you locally and they don’t show up for work it just seems like you have more resources.
 (However, I don’t think you do.
 It’s very easy to ignore a phone call).

 They Don’t Have To Quit

-Probably the biggest complaint about outsourcers is they can simply quit.
-If they are not happy working with you or there have been other issues, it’s easier for them to just stop emailing you.
+Probably the biggest complaint about outsourcers is they can simply stop working.
 They don’t have to formally quit.
-(If this is happening, you have issues in other areas like you’re hiring and onboarding practices.)
+If they’re not happy working with you or there’s been other issues, it’s easy for them to just stop emailing you.
+(Note: If this is happening, you have issues in other areas like you’re hiring and onboarding practices.)

-For some entrepreneurs, the time difference is an issue.
+For some entrepreneurs the time difference is an issue.
 They want everyone working together and on the same schedule.
-There are many outsourcers that will work the midnight shift in order to accommodate your hours.
-(Personally, I don’t think you get the best out of anyone at five in the morning.)
+However, there are many outsourcers that will work the midnight shift in order to accommodate your hours.
+(Personally I don’t think you get the best out of anyone at five in the morning.)

 You can teach someone a new skill but you can’t train their personality or attitude.
 When I’m looking to add to my team, I always focus on personality first.